tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/数据迁移/导入 SQL 文件_intl_en.md

 4. On the **Select the target database** page, select the target database and click **Next**.
 5. On the confirmation page, confirm that the imported data is correct, enter the account password, and click **Import**.
 >!
 >- The import cannot be rolled back.
-Confirm the import information.
+Confirm the import information before proceeding.
->- If you forgot the password, reset it as instructed in [Resetting Password](https://intl.cloud.tencent.com/document/product/236/31901).
+>- If you forgot the password, reset it as instructed in [Resetting Password](https://www.tencentcloud.com/document/product/236/31901).
 >
 ![](https://main.qcloudimg.com/raw/e21ccbe6c1f0a95cd46b4387fea1fab1.png)